topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/Linux SDK Getting Started.md

 ---
 Follow these steps and verify that the firmware download is successfully completed by using the UART connection.

-1. Install the serial port driver (CP210x Universal Windows Driver) and PL2303_prolific driver in the Windows environment.
-(CP210x Universal Windows Driver: Download link, PL2303_prolific Driver: Download link)
+1. Install the serial port driver (for example, CP210x Universal Windows Driver) and PL2303_prolific driver in the Windows environment.
 2. Install a terminal emulator such as Tera Term or PuTTY.
 3. Connect the Host PC and the A72 UART Pin on the D3-G board.
 Use a USB-to-TTL cable.
 4. Connect the black cable to the GND pin.